hamadichihaoui/unsupervised_anomaly_detection/README.md

 # unsupervised_anomaly_detection

-## Dataset Type
+## Existing approaches

+We can classify the current approaches for anomaly detection based on two
+- Degree of the supervision
     Based on the used dataset in the training dataset
     - Contaminated dataset: it contains both normal and anamolous elements in the training.
     - Uncontaminated dataset: The training data contains only normal samples.
 The methods that take this assumption are also refered weakly supervised approaches.

+- Type of the training dataset:

+Based on the type of the dataset we, out of distribution detection (OOD) and fault detection (FD).
+For the problem of fault detection, the image can be also segmented and the while this can be for the out of disribution detection.

+There is no existing method that take contaminated dataset and tackles the problem of fault detection.s

 ## UFDGAN
 #### Assumptions: